privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 tags:
   - guides
   - dns
+  - dnscrypt
   - ios
 ---

-**[DNSCloak](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351)** is an [open-source](https://github.com/s-s/dnscloak) DNSCrypt and DNS over HTTPS (DoH) client for iOS; giving users the ability to encrypt their DNS requests.
-While highly configurable, its user interface can be unintuitive and doesn't easily allow users to add custom DoH resolvers apart from the default ["public-resolvers" list that DNSCrypt provides](https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/public-resolvers.md).
+**[DNSCloak](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351)** is an [open-source](https://github.com/s-s/dnscloak) DNSCrypt and DNS over HTTPS (DoH) client for iOS, which gives users the ability to encrypt their DNS requests through the use of an on-device VPN profile.
+While highly configurable, its user interface can be unintuitive and doesn't easily allow users to add custom DoH resolvers apart from the default ["public-resolvers" list](https://github.com/DNSCrypt/dnscrypt-resolvers/blob/master/v2/public-resolvers.md) that the DNSCrypt project provides.

 This guide will walk you through setting up DNSCloak to connect to any public resolver that supports either DNSCrypt or DoH.